ozanMSFT/pytorch-wiki/Bot-commands.md

 Caveat: Slower merges: Once you run the merge command you'll still need to wait for the land checks branch to build and pass all checks

+If you have the ciflow/trunk tag on your PR, no extra checks will be run since you've already passed all the checks that would've been attempted.

 We are currently rolling out land checks to all of the users in this [list](https://github.com/pytorch/test-infra/blob/main/torchci/lib/bot/rolloutUtils.ts).

 If you find rough edges with the land validation: